telerik/reporting-docs/knowledge-base/dispose-of-the-web-report-designer-resources.md

 ---
 title: Disposing of the Web Report Designer Resources
-description: "Learn how to dispose of the resources loaded by the Web Report Designer in Telerik Reporting."
+description: "Learn when and how to dispose of the resources loaded by the Web Report Designer in Telerik Reporting."
 type: how-to
 page_title: Removing the Resources of the Telerik Web Report Designer
 slug: dispose-of-the-web-report-designer-resources
 position:
 tags:
 ticketid: 1566062
 res_type: kb
 ---